 Figure 2: Worst-case reliability guarantees across three scenarios: (a) poisoning of the calibration data, (b) poisoning of the training data, and (c) poisoning of both datasets.
-Our guarantees against coverage attacks are stronger when training data is poisoned, whereas for calibration attacks our method offers stronger guarantees against size attacks.
+Our guarantees against coverage attacks are stronger when training data is poisoned, whereas for calibration attacks our method offers stronger guarantees for size reliability.
 Notably, even under strong adversarial conditions where both datasets can be poisoned we still provide non-trivial reliability guarantees.

 (a) Reliability of majority prediction sets under calibration poisoning.
 Majority prediction sets demonstrate strong reliability guarantees against calibration set poisoning in empirical evaluations (Figure 2 a).
-Specifically, we construct majority prediction sets by merging $k_c=22$ homogeneous prediction sets, each calibrated on separate calibration partitions, resulting in an empirical coverage of 90.6% and an average set size of 0.95.
-When up to $r_c=4$ datapoints in the calibration set are poisoned, our method guarantees that over 97% of the prediction sets remain reliable against worst-case coverage attacks.
-The guarantees that over 79% of the prediction sets remain size reliable.
+Specifically, we construct majority prediction sets by merging $k_c=22$ homogeneous prediction sets, each calibrated on separate calibration partitions, resulting in an empirical coverage of 90.2% and an average set size of 0.94.
+When up to $r_c=4$ datapoints in the calibration set are poisoned, our method guarantees that over 93% of the prediction sets remain reliable against worst-case coverage attacks.
+The guarantees against set size attacks are even stronger: Even if $r_c=15$ datapoints are poisoned we still guarantee that over 87% of the prediction sets remain size reliable.

 (b) Reliability of smoothed score function under training poisoning.
 The setting of training set poisoning is considerably more challenging since adversaries can simultaneously manipulate the quantiles during calibration and the scores at inference.
-We compute conformal prediction sets using our smoothed score function on $k_t=100$ training partitions, resulting in empirical coverage of 90.6% and average set size of 3.3 (Figure 2 b).
+We compute conformal prediction sets using our smoothed score function on $k_t=100$ training partitions, resulting in empirical coverage of 90.7% and average set size of 3.18 (Figure 2 b).
 Despite strong adversaries, our reliable prediction sets still manage to provide non-trivial reliability guarantees under worst-case perturbations.
-Specifically, when up to $r_t = 5$ datapoints in the training set are poisoned, our method guarantees that over 25% of the prediction sets remain reliable against worst-case coverage attacks.
+Specifically, when up to $r_t = 4$ datapoints in the training set are poisoned, our method guarantees that over 34% of the prediction sets remain reliable against worst-case coverage attacks.

 (c) Reliability of RPS under training and calibration poisoning.
-By far the most challenging setting constitute adversaries that manipulate both training and calibration data.
-We compute majority prediction sets using our smoothed score function on $k_t=100$ training partitions and $k_c=40$ calibration partitions, resulting in empirical coverage of 92.3% and average set size of 3.6 (Figure 2 c).
-Notably, under poisoning of up to $r_t = 3$ training and $r_c = 3$ calibration points, our method still guarantees that over 23% of the prediction sets remain reliable against worst-case coverage attacks.
+By far the most challenging setting constitutes adversaries that manipulate both training and calibration data.
+We compute majority prediction sets using our smoothed score function on $k_t=100$ training partitions and $k_c=40$ calibration partitions, resulting in empirical coverage of 92% and average set size of 3.41 (Figure 2 c).
+Notably, under poisoning of up to $r_t = 3$ training and $r_c = 3$ calibration points, our method still guarantees that over 31% of the prediction sets remain reliable against worst-case coverage attacks.